 - Cameron Avenue at Wilson Street near the entrance to Granville Towers

-Two additional artist-designed crosswalks will be installed at Rosemary & Church streets and Cameron Avenue and Raleigh Street in 2018.
+Additional artist-designed crosswalks will be installed at Cameron Avenue & Raleigh Street in the future.

 Projects Coming Up